RaunakBag/QR-Code-Generator/README.md

 Project Live at
 https://qrcode-generator-raunak.netlify.app/
 This is just a educational project. 😊
-Google Chrome will block you from using this website. 😔 If you want to continue to this website you can click on the Details button and then click on visit this unsafe site.
+Google Chrome will stop you from using this website. 😔 If you want to continue to this website you can click on the Details button and then click on visit this unsafe site.
 Or you can simply switch off safe browsing from the settings.